+Looking for shelving ideas?
+Well, you’ve come to the right place.
 My husband and I are currently redoing our living room.
 In fact, we’ve completely revamped the entire look and feel of the space.
 I mean – it’s night and day.
 Don’t believe me?
 Scroll down to the bottom of this post to see what the room looked like last month.
 A COMPLETE MAKEOVER to say the LEAST.
 YEOW!
 The running joke is that I have a decorating addiction.
 I love to paint.
 In 2017, we painted my living room 9 times.
 NINE TIMES.
 That is not an exaggeration.
 My husband almost left me.
 But this is the LAST TIME – I promise.
 I got it right, folks!
 I got it right.
 Now, I am working on wall details.
-SO, if you are looking for shelving ideas for your living room, then you’ve come to the right place.
+Would love for you to see the shelving ideas I put into action.

 I still have to add some extra layers to the main wall in my living room, but I wanted to show you what we started with and what we have so far.